-A great deal of research and effort was devoted to establishing the Company's peer group.
-The peer group used to benchmark compensation was established by Mercer from the universe of other specialty retailers, constituting a combination of similar revenue size, number of stores, international scope, demographics, growth rate or market value.
-Companies in the peer group include Limited Brands, OfficeMax, Bed Bath & Beyond, Foot Locker, American Eagle Outfitters, Barnes & Noble, Borders Group, Michaels Stores, Quicksilver, Radio Shack, Petsmart, Abercrombie & Fitch, Payless Shoesource and Pacific Sunwear (the "Original Peer Group").
-Consideration was also given to an additional peer group of high-growth retail companies, including Dick's Sporting Goods, Advanced Auto Parts, Pantry, Williams-Sonoma, Ann Taylor Stores, Tractor Supply and O'Reilly Automotive.
-The Company ranked in the 67th percentile of revenues of this peer group of 21 companies and in the 52nd percentile of market value.
+Significant research and effort was devoted by Mercer to establishing the Company's peer group for fiscal 2007.
+The peer group used to benchmark compensation was established by Mercer and the Compensation Committee from the universe of other specialty retailers, specialty restaurants and entertainment companies, constituting a combination of similar revenue size, number of stores, international scope, demographics, growth rate or market value.
+Companies in the fiscal 2007 peer group include Abercrombie & Fitch, Barnes & Noble, Bed Bath & Beyond, Borders Group, Dick's Sporting Goods, MGM Mirage, Starbucks, Whole Foods and Yum!
+Brands.
+The same peer group was used in fiscal 2008 by Towers Perrin following a review of the peer group companies by the Compensation Commitee.
+The Company ranked in the 76th percentile of revenues of this peer group and in the 78th percentile of market value.

-In performing their assessment of the Company's executive compensation packages versus the peer group, Mercer considered the 2005 proxy data available for each peer, annual report and press release data, Mercer's executive compensation surveys and surveys prepared by Towers Perrin and Watson Wyatt.
-Proxy and survey data was aged by 4% to compare to the Company's 2006 compensation rates.
-Positions within the Company for each of the executives were matched to the peer group based upon title, level of pay, organization charts and survey data.
+In performing its assessment of the Company's executive compensation packages versus the peer group, Towers Perrin considered proxy data for fiscal 2007 for both the peer group and the Standard & Poor's Top Specialty Retail companies and Towers Perrin's executive compensation surveys.
+Positions within the Company for each of the executives were matched to the peer group based upon title and survey data.
 Elements of compensation which were analyzed included base salary, annual incentive bonus, targeted total annual cash compensation, long-term incentives and total compensation (cash and long-term incentives).
-Total annual cash compensation for the surveyed executive positions averaged at approximately the 39th percentile of the Original Peer Group.
-Average long-term incentive compensation compared at the 71st percentile of the Original Peer Group, and average total compensation matched the 68th percentile.
+Base salaries for the surveyed executive positions in fiscal 2007 averaged at the 46th percentile of the peer group.
+Annual bonuses for the surveyed executive positions in fiscal 2007 averaged at the 61st percentile for the peer group.
+Total annual cash compensation for the surveyed executive positions averaged at approximately the 56th percentile of the peer group.
+Average long-term incentive compensation compared at the 55th percentile of the peer group, and average total compensation matched the 55th percentile.